-Poor disinfection processes, poor outcomes, poor hospital.
+Poor disinfection processes, poor patient outcomes.

 U.S. acute care hospitals an estimated 722,000 infections are caught by patients receiving care each year, of which about 75,000 died during their hospitalization.1 More than half of these infections occurred outside of intensive care units (ICU), adding more burden to overwhelmed hospital Infection Preventionists.